 While the kids are out trick-or-treating, you don't want your dog to miss out.

 You can help your pup celebrate Halloween with a batch of specially-made Halloween dog treats.
 Made with healthy ingredients that are safe for dogs, these ideas are fun, festive, and delicious.
-Dogs don’t even have to dress up and go door to door to take advantage of the most treat-filled day of the year—but we all know a doggy trick-or-treat night would be the best.
+Dogs don't even have to dress up and go door to door to take advantage of the most treat-filled day of the year--but we all know a doggy trick-or-treat night would be the best.

 Whip up these five healthy dog treat recipes for your fur-monsters, and if there are any left over, share these homemade dog treats with all the neighborhood pups you know.
+From chewy dog treats to small dog training treats, this DIY options give you a great selection of treats suitable for Halloween as well as for everyday consumption.

 - 1 cup oats (old fashioned, 1-minute oats, or instant) , plus more if needed- see instructions